Tour First: Usage

-The audit and consulting firm Ernst & Young (EY) installed 3,400 people in the tower at the end of 2011, which occupies a total of 37,000 m2 spreaded over 36 floors.
+The audit and consulting firm Ernst & Young (EY) installed 3,400 people in the tower at the end of 2011, which occupies a total of 37,000 m2 spread over 36 floors.

 The credit insurance company Euler Hermes installed a thousand people on 21,000 m2 at the end of April 2012, occupying the 32nd to 45th floors as well as two floors at the podium of the tower, that is to say at its foot.

 In April 2017, the 240 employees of the head office of Laboratoires Expanscience (Mustela, Piasclédine 300, etc.) have moved into the 8th and 9th floors, covering almost 4,000 m2.
 The tower indicates the next day's weather by lighting up in different colors.

-The Kwerk coworking space has been a tennant over two floors of the building since June 2017.
+The Kwerk coworking space has been a tenant over two floors of the building since June 2017.
 It offers 390 spaces divided into open and closed offices, and contains a giant trompe-l'oeil library 11 meters high on the 11th floor.
 These spaces were entirely designed by the designer and co-founder of Kwerk Albert Angel.